-Choosing the Best Photo Editing Software
+Photo Editing Software Reviews

-The 3 Best Professional Photo Editing Software
+The Best Photo Editing Software

 Advanced Editing includes the photo editing tools that are are required by most professionals and appreciated by the average consumer photo editor.
 Advanced Editing includes features like layers, masks, photo text entry, and selection options and tools.
 Advanced Editing is an important category because it holds high value for both consumer-level photo editors and professionals.
 Consumer photo editors will appreciate the ability to take their photos above and beyond, while professionals will rely on these tools on a daily basis.